ecaha/webfile/README.md

 - `nginx/` Nginx config and Dockerfile
 - `docker-compose.yml` Swarm stack file
 - `data/` local data folder (for dev, mapped into volume in Swarm)
+- `.github/workflows/ghcr.yml` GitHub Actions to build and push images to GHCR (latest tag only)

 ## Run (Docker Swarm)
 Initialize Swarm if needed and deploy the stack.